1/23/2019

 Chief Executive Officer

 Thank you.
-Amy, we're really early days on small cells, so our initial yields on small cells, as I mentioned, are around six to seven percent.
-If you look at our entire fiber fiber segment with small cells and the fiber solution, we're getting about an eight percent yield on the invested capital around fiber.
-So we've taken both the acquisitions that we've done as well as the build, and we've grown.
-We've already grown the yield on the thirteen billion dollars that we spent there above kind of our initial entry point on a tower basis.
-If we roll the clock back to a couple of decades ago when we first started acquiring towers, we acquired a significant number of our towers at about a three percent yield and and have grown that yield over over the last over the last two decades.
-If you look at it on a micro sense and look at what's the what's the return on a tower versus the return on a small cell system, they're very comparable.
-As we add additional tenants to small cells, we see the returns and the margins expand at about the same pace, if not maybe slightly faster on the margin side than what we saw in the in the tower business.
-And at the end of the day, we see returns with pretty reasonable assumptions around what we think lease up is somewhere in the neighborhood of about the equivalent of a little over two tenants per tower on a tower basis.
-If we were to do that same math on the small cell side, we would get to returns that are well above a blended cost of debt and equity and provide substantial return as we think about growing the dividends per share over the long term.
-Last thing I'll mention about this is the key characteristic around what drives that return is what is the lease up associated with the asset.
-So you enter the asset with a with an anchor tenant and have a going in yield on the tower side.
-Historically, it's been about three percent small cells.
-It's about double that at six to seven.
-But then what's the colocation model look like?
-And what at what rate do we see colocations?
-And that drives the return long term.
-Our experience has been thus far that the pace of leasing on existing on existing investments, we've seen lease up that's about twice the pace of what colocations on the towers happened over the last decade or so.
-So we've accelerated the mean the path towards colocating and sharing the asset as we've deployed these these early systems of the small cells as a second and in some cases, a third tenant has come along and use that same that same system.
-So our thesis in terms of the model is similar to towers is playing out at the same time that we're scaling the business significantly.
-As I mentioned, I think I mentioned this last quarter in 2019, we think we'll deploy roughly double the number of small cells or double the growth that we had in 2017.
+Amy, we're really early days on small cells.
+So our initial yields on small cells, as I mentioned, are around 6% to 7%.
+If you look at our entire fiber segment with small cells and the fiber solutions, we're getting about an 8% yield on the invested capital around fiber.
+So we've taken both the acquisitions that we've done as well as the builds, and we've already grown the yield on the $13 billion that we've spent there. above kind of our initial entry point.
+On a tower basis, if we roll the clock back to a couple decades ago when we first started acquiring towers, we acquired a significant number of our towers at about a 3% yield and have grown that yield over the last two decades.
+If you look at it on a micro sense and look at what's the return on a tower versus the return on a small cell system, they're very comparable.
+As we add additional tenants to small cells, we see the returns and the margins expand at about the same pace, if not maybe slightly faster on the margin side than what we saw in the tower business.
+And at the end of the day, we see returns with pretty reasonable assumptions around what we think lease-up is, somewhere in the neighborhood of about the equivalent of a little over two tenants per tower on a tower basis, if we were to do that same math on the small cell side. we would get to returns that are well above a blended cost of debt and equity and provide substantial return as we think about growing the dividends per share over the long term.
+Last thing I'll mention about this is the key characteristic around what drives that return is what is the lease-up associated with the asset.
+So you enter the asset with an anchor tenant and have a going-in yield.
+On the tower side, historically, it's been about 3%. small sales, it's about double that at six to seven, but then what's the co-location model look like and at what rate do we see co-locations and that drives the return long term.
+Our experience has been thus far that the pace of leasing on existing investments, we've seen lease up that's about twice the pace of what co-locations on the towers happened over the last decade or so.
+So we've accelerated the path towards co-locating and sharing the asset as we've deployed these early systems of the small cells as a second and in some cases a third tenant has come along and used that same system.
+So our thesis in terms of the model is similar to Towers.
+It's playing out at the same time that we're scaling the business significantly.
+As I mentioned, I think I mentioned this last quarter, In 2019, we think we'll deploy roughly double the number of small cells or double the growth that we had in 2017.
 So that kind of growth is expanding the overall size of the pie.
-And as we look at it in a micro sense, the the model is playing out, but it's playing out against the scale of assets that's much smaller than the entire size of the investment is today because it's grown so significantly in terms of our investment and opportunity that when you look at the yields on a total.
-Yes, it's headed in the right direction going from initially six to seven to now eight eight plus, but the overall book of that growth and the total return yield is going to take many years, just like what it did in towers as we move the base and increase the opportunity.
+And as we look at it in a micro sense, the model is playing out.
+But it's playing out against a scale of assets that's much smaller than the entire size of the investment is today because it's grown so significantly in terms of our investment and opportunity that when you look at the yields on a total, yes, it's headed in the right direction going from initially six to seven to now eight, eight plus.
+But the overall book of that growth and the total return yield is going to take many years just like what it did in towers as we move the base and increase the opportunity.

 speaker